 The Jabra Evolve2 65's noise isolation performance is poor.
 These on-ears barely block out any ambient noise in the bass range, so you hear quite a bit of rumbling from passing buses and construction vehicles.
 They also do very little to reduce the chatter from noisy nearby coworkers.
 That said, they do a good job of blocking out high-pitched background noise, like the hum of an AC unit.

 These over-ears have mediocre leakage performance.
 While they leak less sound than the Sennheiser SC 160 USB-C Headset, there's still a fair bit of noticeable leakage throughout the mid-range as well as the low treble range.
 As a result, escaping audio sounds fairly full-bodied.
 If you play your music at high volumes in a quiet office setting, nearby coworkers may hear what you're listening to.

 The Jabra Evolve2 65 have a flippable boom microphone.

-The microphone's noise handling capability is impressive.
-People on the other end of the line shouldn't have trouble understanding you, even if you're calling from a loud or crowded environment.
+The microphone's noise handling capability is good.
+People on the other end of the line shouldn't have trouble understanding you, even if you're calling from a loud or crowded environment like a busy street.
+However, the volume of your voice can drop when there's a lot of loud noise around you.

 The Jabra Evolve2 65 have amazing battery performance.
 They're advertised as providing 37 hours of continuous playback, but our test unit lasted for more than 60 hours on a single charge while using the included Bluetooth dongle.
 However, listening to content at high volumes and enabling the busy light can significantly reduce their overall battery life.
 Thankfully, they also have a standby mode to prolong their battery life when not in use.
 They recharge quite quickly, taking about an hour and a half to hit full battery.
 If you can't wait that long, you can use the headphones while they're recharging.